geoffrey-zheng/geoffrey-zheng.github.io/README.md

 # geoffrey-zheng.github.io
-Academic personal website with PhD work
+Personal academic website of Geoffrey Zheng, PhD candidate in Physics at University of Chicago.